 The Superintendent or designee shall develop and maintain a bullying prevention and response plan that advances the District's goal of providing all students with a safe learning environment free of bullying and harassment.
 Students are encouraged to immediately report bullying.
 A report may be made orally or in writing to the District Complaint Manager or any staff member with whom the student is comfortable speaking.
-Anyone, including staff members and parents/guardians, who has information about actual or threatened bullying is encouraged to report it to the District Complaint Manager or any staff member.
+Anyone, including staff members and parents/guardians, who have information about actual or threatened bullying is encouraged to report it to the District Complaint Manager or any staff member.
 Anonymous reports are also accepted.

 Complaint Managers: Mr. Robert Gold Superintendent 26051 W. Nippersink Rd.
-Ingleside IL 60041 Mrs. Christine Arndt Assistant Superintendent 26051 W. Nippersink Rd.
+Ingleside IL 60041 Dr. Erin Pittman Assistant Superintendent of Student Services erinpittman@bighollow.us 26051 W. Nippersink Rd.
 Ingleside IL 60041 847-740-1490